Svjetlana Bukvich: Education

 Svjetlana holds a B.A. in musical composition, a B.A. in musicology from Sarajevo University's Academy of Music and an M.F.A. in integrated electronic arts from Rensselaer Polytechnic Institute in New York.
-She taught music technology at New York University, Pratt Institute, and is assistant professor at City University of New York.
+She taught music technology at New York University, Pratt Institute, and is an associate professor at City University of New York.
 She is also faculty at the Microtonal University (MU) and is on the board of directors at the American Festival of Microtonal Music (AFMM).